Cypher - Querying IYP

 The Cypher tutorial and Cypher documentation are the more comprehensive places you should refer to when crafting your queries.

-• Add LIMIT 10 at the end of your queries when experimenting.
+LIMIT 10at the end of your queries when experimenting. - Add comments in your queries: Single-line comments starting with

 MATCH p = (:AS {